 I write this not because I want your sympathy but to give you an example of how to take care of yourself when you’re hit with something unexpected.
 This could be a physical injury, or a stressful situation at work that leaves your body stiff and uncomfortable, or you could just be feeling sorry for yourself for whatever reason that may be.

 Getting down on the floor and doing some simple ATM movements of even just 10 minutes can help ground you in your body and make you feel more whole again.

 Do you know what an Awareness Through Movement lesson is?
 Here’s a good description: http://www.umovebetter.com/semi-private-class/

 (Oh and BTW, it turns out it’s not a break but a tendon strain.
 Same healing period and more ATM lessons for me…)

-If you want to experience Awareness Through Movement live in-person I have a few openings in my spring series, which starts April 11.
+If you want to experience Awareness Through Movement live in-person or on-line I offer several classes each season throughout the year.